-A good classroom fit is a great benefit for kids with learning and attention issues.
-So if your child and his teacher don’t seem to be a good match, you may wonder if it’s possible to change teachers mid-year.
+A good classroom fit can be a big help for kids who learn and think differently.
+So if your child and the teacher don’t seem to be a good match, can you change teachers mid-year?

-There are many things you can do to improve the situation before considering a switch.
-You can start by talking with the teacher about your concerns.
-You can also ask to observe in the classroom to see what’s going on, and what is expected of your child.
-And you can create an action plan for resolving the issues.
+Before considering a switch, there are things you can do to try to make the situation better.
+You can talk with the teacher about your concerns.
+You can ask to observe in the classroom to see what’s going on.
+And you and the teacher can work together on an action plan.

-But what if those steps aren’t effective, and you just don’t want your child to remain in that classroom?
-Here, five experts weigh in on the prospect of changing teachers mid-year.
+But what if those steps don’t work, and you just don’t want your child to stay in that classroom?
+Here, experts weigh in on changing teachers mid-year.

 Bob Cunningham, in-house advisor for Understood: It is possible, but it’s very uncommon.
 Even if things aren’t going well for a child (or for a whole class), schools are often reluctant to make changes.

-Sometimes, they just don’t want to make a change for one parent because that might encourage other parents to ask for changes.
-Other times, schools want to reinforce the message to teachers that they are responsible for any and every student.
-No matter why a school is reluctant to make a change, though, there’s nothing to prevent you from making a request to the administration to switch teachers.
+Sometimes, they don’t want to make a change for one family because it might encourage other families to ask for changes.
+Other times, schools want to reinforce the message to teachers that they’re responsible for every student.
+No matter what the school’s reasons, though, you can still make a request to the administration to switch teachers.

-Kristen Hodnett, professor in the department of special education at Hunter College: It isn’t a common practice.
+Kristen Hodnett, professor in the department of special education at Hunter College: It isn’t common.
 But if you can make a good case for why it’s necessary, and you’re persistent, you can switch your child’s teacher.

-If you’re thinking about this, however, it’s important to know why schools try to avoid this situation.
+If you’re thinking about this, though, keep in mind why schools try to avoid this situation.
 Principals often frown on making changes since it can call negative attention to one of their teachers.
-And some schools believe it prevents families and students from learning about important problem-solving that can improve the relationship if more time is given.
+And some schools prefer to look for solutions that could improve the relationship over time.

 Ginny Osewalt, former public school special education teacher: Requesting a switch because your child and his teacher aren’t a good match is an extreme step.
 In fact, switching teachers for any reason during the school year is extreme—and uncommon.
 Not every one of your child’s teachers will be a good match.

-Kristy Baxter, former head of the Churchill School in New York City: Most schools don’t make a switch unless it’s seen as the last resort.
-Even then, the school can be resistant to the idea.
-And a move could be disruptive to your child.
-He already has friends and knows the class routines, and any change is hard.
+Kristy Baxter, former head of the Churchill School in New York City: Most schools don’t make a switch unless it’s a last resort.
+Even then, the school might be resistant.
+A move could be disruptive: Your child already has friends and knows the class routines, and any change is hard.
 You have to weigh the pros and cons of a possible change.

-But first, it’s important to try to assess what’s happening in the classroom.
-Is your child afraid of his teacher or does he feel he is not safe in his classroom?
-Is there a social situation or bullying problem going on that the teacher isn’t taking care of?
-Does your child feel the teacher doesn’t like him or is ignoring him?
+Try to figure out what’s happening in the classroom first.
+Is your child afraid of the teacher or does your child not feel safe in the classroom?
+Is there bullying going on that the teacher isn’t taking care of?
+Does your child feel

-Bob Cunningham: It can be a good idea to ask for a change when a teacher isn’t following aspects of your child’s IEP or 504 plan.
-It’s also a good idea to switch if a teacher is clearly unkind to your child or discriminates against him.
+Bob Cunningham: It’s a good idea to switch if a teacher is clearly unkind to your child or discriminates against your child.
 Or if a teacher is inappropriate when dealing with you.
 If your child has an IEP or 504 plan and the teacher

-Asking for a switch because your child is unhappy, his friends are in a different class, or you don’t agree with the teacher’s decisions probably won’t get you anywhere.
-These are all things that a school should support you and your child in working through.
-But they will likely not be seen as good reasons for making a change in teachers.
+Asking for a switch because your child is unhappy, their friends are in a different class, or you don’t agree with the teacher’s decisions probably won’t get you anywhere.
+The school should help you work through these issues.
+But they won’t be seem as good reasons to change teachers.

 Claudia Rinaldi: It’s a good idea to request a change if you think your child is being discriminated against based on race, language, culture, or on any other basis.